Onboarding Architects: An Overlooked Yet Critical Step

 Provide a concise document or portal that outlines:

-• Direct access to relevant data – such as dashboards, metrics, and architecture signals.
-For example, tools like Lightweight Architecture Analytics can offer valuable insights into architectural trends, code dependencies, and decision-making patterns across the organization.
+- Direct access to relevant data – such as dashboards, metrics, and architecture signals.
+For example, tools like Lightweight Architectural Analytics can offer valuable insights into architectural trends, code dependencies, and decision-making patterns across the organization.

-This playbook reduces ambiguity, accelerates alignment, and ensures that new architects can operate based on evidence rather than assumptions.
+This playbook reduces ambiguity, accelerates alignment, and helps new architects operate on the basis of evidence rather than assumptions.

 3. Early Immersion in Real Work